-If you change the position of the driver’s seat, steering wheel, or exterior side mirrors after you have saved or chosen a driver profile, the touchscreen prompts you to Save the new position or Restore the previously saved position (other settings are automatically saved).
+If you change the position of the driver’s seat, steering yoke, or exterior side mirrors after you have saved or chosen a driver profile, the touchscreen prompts you to Save the new position or Restore the previously saved position (other settings are automatically saved).
 To change a setting without saving or restoring, just ignore the prompt.

 To use Easy Entry with a driver profile, ensure the Use Easy Entry box is checked.

 You can link a driver profile to a key (or keys) to allow Model X to automatically select the correct driver profile when the linked key is detected as you approach the vehicle and open the driver's door.
 To link a driver profile to a key, first ensure you are using your desired driver profile.
 Touch the driver profile icon at the top of the Controls screen.
 Follow the onscreen instructions to add a phone key, key card, or key fob (see Adding and Removing Keys).
 When finished, touch the driver icon to link the key to the desired driver profile.
 The name of the driver profile appears under the key to show that it is linked.

 When Model X is in Valet mode, the following restrictions apply:

 - Speed is limited to 70 mph (113 km/h).

 - Home and Work locations are not available in the navigation system.

 - The Allow Mobile Access setting cannot be changed